-Award Ceremony: Friday 21st July 2017, EMBL ATC Klaus Tschira Auditorium, Heidelberg.
+Award Ceremony: Friday 20 July 2018, EMBL ATC Klaus Tschira Auditorium, Heidelberg

-Award Ceremony: Friday 20 July 2018, EMBL ATC Klaus Tschira Auditorium, Heidelberg.
+Award Ceremony: Friday 19 July 2019, EMBL ATC Klaus Tschira Auditorium, Heidelberg

 How to apply

-Applicants should complete an application form together with:
+Applicants should complete and submit an application form together with:

-- a summary of their scientific research accomplishments - for work done during and/or after EMBL (no more than 300 words),
+- A summary of your scientific research accomplishments covering work done during and/or after EMBL (no more than 300 words).

-- a detailed description of their innovation in the area of translational research in human health and/or technology innovation (max. two A4 pages),
+- A detailed description of your innovation in the area of translational research in human health and/or technology innovation (maximum two A4 pages).

 - The award is open to junior and senior alumni alike who are registered members of the EMBL Alumni Association, irrespective of when they left EMBL.

-- The work described in the application needs to have predominantly been done by the applicant, either as the “bench scientist” or as principle investigator.
+- The work described in the application needs to have predominantly been done by the applicant, either as the “bench scientist” or as principal investigator.

 - The work can entail results obtained during the applicant’s time at EMBL and/or thereafter.